-For those that aren’t familiar with kalua (ka-loo-ah) pork, it’s the Hawaiian way to cook a whole pig for large gatherings or lu’aus in the ground.
+For those that aren’t familiar with kalua (ka-loo-ah) pork, it’s the Hawaiian way to cook a whole pig in the ground for large gatherings or luaus.
 Traditionally, the pig is cooked in an underground pit, called an imu (e-moo).
-However, since I’m not cooking a whole pig and an imu requires me to dig a whole the backyard, I’ll share with you an oven method to cook kalua pig.
+However, since I’m not cooking a whole pig and an imu requires me to dig a hole in the backyard, I’ll share with you an oven method to cook kalua pig using a pork butt.

 This cooking preparation has basic seasonings and lets the pork flavor shine through.
 Of course, the pork is delicious on its own, but you could also add other ingredients to the leftovers (we always have leftovers) and make a whole new dish.
 You could add cabbage (pork & cabbage – another Hawaii favorite), make BBQ pulled pork sandwiches, stuff quesadillas, add to soups, and more.